embers-project/iot-lab/datasets/citypulse/README.md

 files:
-- `traffic_feb_jun_2014.tar.gz` => the CSV raw data archive
+- `traffic_feb_jun_2014.tar.bz2` => the CSV raw data archive
 - `traffic_metadata.csv`         => the metadata

-The metadata is slightly altered from the original, we removed the last 3 columns which were irrelevant for our project.
+Metadata describes 449 'reporters' (road chunks) identified by a unique `REPORT_ID` and provides attributes such as location address, entry/exit points GPS coordinates and distance.
+We use this data as is to register devices into the system ; we mirror all but the last 3 columns.

-Traffic data as stored in the .tar.gz are a set of CSV files named `trafficData<REPORT_ID>.csv`, one per 'reporter' (road chunk) described in the metadata (`REPORT_ID`, location, entry/exit points).
+Traffic data as stored in the .tar.gz are a set of CSV files named `trafficData<REPORT_ID>.csv`, one per 'reporter' present in the metadata.
 There are 449 files, each containing 27-32k lines of timestamped data.